 Know Before You Fly - Drone Safety and Privacy

 Before you take your shiny new drone or small unmanned aircraft system (sUAS) out for your first flight, there are crucial safety and privacy considerations to consider.
 The most important safety guidelines are in the infographic below but ultimately you are responsible for checking with the FAA, nearby airports and control towers, and local authorities to determine where you can and cannot fly your drone.
-To help you understand where it is safe to fly your drone, you can download the FAA’s B4UFLY app.
+To help you understand where it is safe to fly your drone, use one of the recommended apps.

 Recreational or commercial use?

 Using a drone in connection with a business is considered to be commercial use by the FAA.
 This includes but is not limited to: